- School & Youth

 - Get Involved

-BOSTON – July 2013 – Historic New England, in partnership with The Trustees of Reservations, finalized agreements to protect portions of the historic and scenic Langwater property, owned by the Oliver F. Ames family, in North Easton, Massachusetts.
-This includes the historic Ames Gate Lodge designed by the prominent architect H. H. Richardson and nationally recognized as one of his most celebrated buildings.
-The Ames Gate Lodge and 2.6 surrounding acres will be protected through a preservation easement held as part of Historic New England’s Stewardship Easement Program, while the remaining 13.0 acres will be protected by a conservation easement held by The Trustees of Reservations.
+Historic New England, in partnership with The Trustees of Reservations, recently finalized an agreement to protect 15.6 acres of the historic and scenic Langwater property, owned by the Oliver F. Ames family, in Easton, Massachusetts.
+This includes the historic Ames Gate Lodge designed by the prominent architect Henry Hobson Richardson and constructed in 1880-1881, which, along with 2.6 surrounding acres on Elm Street, will be protected through a preservation easement as part of Historic New England’s Stewardship Easement Program.

 Meanwhile The Trustees will hold a conservation restriction on additional open space on the Langwater Estate, limiting development and protecting the scenic quality of the land on both sides of Langwater Pond.
 The Trustees also recently acquired the neighboring Governor Ames property from Elizabeth Ames and the David Ames family as a community park to be owned and managed by The Trustees.

 Both organizations thank the Oliver F. Ames family for their generosity and support of this conservation and preservation vision.